MTG/essentia/README.md

 How to contribute
 -----------------
 We are more than happy to collaborate and receive your contributions to Essentia.
-The best practice of submitting your code is by creating pull requests to [our github repository](https://github.com/MTG/essentia) and sending us a scan of signed Essentia and Gaia Individual Contributor License Agreement.
+The best practice of submitting your code is by creating pull requests to [our github repository](https://github.com/MTG/essentia) following our contribution policy.
+By submitting your code you authorize that it complies with the Developer's Certificate of Origin.
 For more detailes see: http://essentia.upf.edu/contribute